trishume/sympy-wiki-with-svn/GSoC-2011-Ideas.md

-# Google Summer of Code 2011 Project Ideas
+# GSoC 2011 Project Ideas

 This is the list of ideas for students wishing to apply for Google Summer of Code 2011.